Introduction

 For numeric literals, the way the suffix is identified isn't always simple (see Resolving ambiguities above); I think it's best to make the lexer responsible for doing it, so that the description of numeric literal expressions doesn't have to.

 For identifiers, many parts of the spec will need a notion of equivalence (both for handling raw identifiers and for dealing with NFC normalisation), and some restrictions depend on the normalised form (see ASCII identifiers).
-I think it's best for the lexer to handle this by defining the represented identifier.
+I think it's best for the lexer to handle this by defining the represented ident.

 Grammar for raw string literals

-I believe the PEG formalism can't naturally describe Rust's rule for matching the number of #
+I believe the PEG formalism can't naturally describe Rust's rule for matching the number of # characters in raw string literals.

-(The same limitations apply to matching the number of -
+(The same limitations apply to matching the number of - characters in frontmatter fences.)

 I can think of the following ways to handle this: